YulFom/test_assignment_andersen/README.md

 ### Execution

-In order to execute program run command below using terminal/cmd:
+In order to execute program go to "src/com/company" and run command below using terminal/cmd:

 *java Main.java p1 p2*